LCPQ/MSQM/content/presentations.md

 ### Lucia Reining (LSI, Palaiseau)

-**Zero, one, many: the Hubbard dimer with two electrons in many-body perturbation theory**
+<a href="/presentations/LReining.pdf">Zero, one, many: the Hubbard dimer with two electrons in many-body perturbation theory</a>

 Many-body perturbation theory is today part of the standard toolbox of first principles calculations.
 Most often, first-or at most second-order approximations are used.
 Still, calculations for real materials can be very involved.
 Moreover, numerous open questions remain, not least because for both total energies and spectra we do not have enough thorough benchmarks.
 This explains why, for example, after decades of GW calculations the best choice for the Green's function G and for the screened Coulomb interaction W to build the GW self-energy is still a matter of debate.